kimondo88/robotjs-scripts/README.md

     Only for event clicking in monster : run routineEvent.sh
 * Scripts for Orange Juice 100%

-    Functionality: hold ctrl or ctrl+shift for speed the game: run orangeJuice.sh
+    Functionality: press 1 for fater speed, press 2 for ultra speed, press 3 for reset speed to run the game script: run orangeJuice.sh

 ## What do need to be setup